-- Promoting equality of opportunity for all persons - Promoting a harmonious working environment in which all persons are treated with respect - Preventing occurrences of unlawful direct discrimination, indirect discrimination, harassment and victimisation - Fulfilling our legal obligations under equality legislation and associated codes of practice - Complying with our own equal opportunities policy and associated policies - Taking lawful affirmative or positive action, where appropriate - Regarding all breaches of equal opportunities policy as misconduct which could lead to disciplinary proceedings.
+- Promoting equality of opportunity for all persons - Offering equal opportunities, within the recruitment process, to all candidates on application.
+This includes a flexible recruitment process, having more than one interviewer and using media appropriate to the interviewee. - Promoting a harmonious working environment in which all persons are treated with respect - Preventing occurrences of unlawful direct discrimination, indirect discrimination, harassment and victimisation - Fulfilling our legal obligations under equality legislation and associated codes of practice - Complying with our own equal opportunities policy and associated policies - Taking lawful affirmative or positive action, where appropriate

+Regarding all breaches of equal opportunities policy as misconduct which could lead to disciplinary proceedings.